jloughry/Unicode/README.md

 changes made to the article pointing to this project.
 Thanks to [daveljonez](https://github.com/daveljonez) for pointing this out.

-- Write a follow-up article on HN.
+- Write a follow-up article for HN.

 ### DONE